Beaches International Jazz Festival: Programming and venues

+Community support and funding

-BIJF garners much community support because of the community events that it supports.
-These include: a "Jazz-Up Your Windows" Beach BIA - BIJF jointly sponsored contest for local retailers; and multiple fundraising opportunities for local charities such as the "Beaches Jazz Tune-Up Run" on behalf of the Beach Rotary Club, Community Centre 55 and the Michael Garron Hospital.
-The Festival attracts around one million attendees per Festival season.
+BIJF garners community support due to the community events it supports.
+These include: a "Jazz-Up Your Windows" Beach BIA - BIJF jointly sponsored contest for local retailers and multiple fundraising opportunities for local charities such as the "Beaches Jazz Tune-Up Run" on behalf of the Beach Rotary Club, Community Centre 55 and the Michael Garron Hospital.
 The BIJF benefits the local economy, injecting over $30 million into the GTA.

 Although the festival is funded by the province's Ministry of Tourism and Culture, funding is also sourced from community donations.
 In November 2013, the Government of Canada donated $200,000 as part of the Department of Canadian Heritage funding program.